-While you run from the pain you can not heal from the pain, and grief gives us clarity over the situation as an entirety, it also allows us to process what’s genuinely happed and ways to move forward, developing ourselves for the better.
+While you run from the pain, you can not heal from the pain, grief often gives us clarity over the situation as an entirety.
+It also allows us to process what’s genuinely happed and ways to move forward, developing ourselves for the better.

 One thing you can do is think back to your very first childhood memory, if it was positively great, or if it was negative or had anything connected to your current situation, you need to go through the pain, feel the pain, remove the pain and let it go, screaming, crying, getting angry with it.
 However, you wish to let those emotions out.

-There are many ways people focus on negative coping strategies, and they are usually subconsciously created by ourselves, to hide from the real pain, yet because the real pain isn’t dealt with it can cause further problems for us.
+There are many ways people focus on negative coping strategies.
+They are usually subconsciously created by ourselves to hide from the real pain, yet because the real pain isn’t dealt with, it can cause further problems for us.

 Some negative ways.